Affordable Attractions in Metro Atlanta

 The Planetarium at Fernbank Science Center

 Visits to the Fernbank Science Center are completely free for both adults and children.
-However, tickets to the planetarium shows are $7 for adults and $5 for children (3 and up) and are worth every penny.
+However, tickets to the planetarium shows are $7 for adults and $5 for students (3-18) and seniors (62+) and are worth every penny.
 Check out the planetarium show schedule to see which shows are currently playing and when guided tours of the constellations and night’s sky will be given.

 World of Coca-Cola